TahsinTariq/tahsintariq.github.io/content/authors/admin/_index.md

 <!-- **About me** -->

 # Hello There (･ω･)ﾉ
-I'm currently employed as a Machine Learning Engineer at Advanced Chemical Industries (ACI).
+I'm currently a lecturer at East West University, Dhaka.
 I completed my Honors and Masters in Robotics and Mechatronics Engineering from The University of Dhaka.
 My research is focused on computer vision, deep learning, human-robot interaction, Graph Neural Networks and Geometric Deep Learning.
 I am also interested in geometric topology and symmetry in both nature and art.

 In my free time, I make generative art using [`processing`](https://processing.org/), JavaScript and Python.
 I also love 3D modelling and 3D printing.
 I occasionally write about things I'm interested in and post them on this site.